jrfeathe/Portfolio/README.md

 Copy it to `.env` or `.env.local`, fill in your Honeycomb API key and dataset, and load the env file before running local commands.

+## Security Headers

+Task 6 hardens runtime responses with a strict Content Security Policy (no `unsafe-inline` scripts) and a comprehensive security header suite.
+Every HTML and API response receives the policy via edge middleware, and a per-request nonce is exposed on the `x-nonce` request header so server or client components can opt into inline scripts if needed.
+The nonce is also mirrored to `data-csp-nonce` on `<body>` and applied to runtime style/script injection so Next.js internals and dynamic diagram styles continue to run without relaxing the policy.
+During local development Next.js still requires `unsafe-eval` and some inline styles for its overlay tooling; the policy adds those automatically outside production.
+The defaults allow self-hosted assets, OTLP `https`/`wss` calls, and block framing or cross-domain embedding.

 ## Branch protection & workflow expectations

 - All changes land via pull request; direct pushes to `master` are disabled.